-- They have a reasonable excuse for doing so; or
+They have a reasonable excuse for failing to do so; or

-- The owner, occupier or other person or authority having control of the land has consented (generally or specifically) to their doing so
+The owner, occupier or other person or authority having control of the land has consented (generally or specifically) to them failing to do so

-5. For the purposes of this article a person who habitually has a dog in his possession shall be taken to be in charge of the dog at any time unless at that time some other person is in charge of the dog.
+- A person who habitually has a dog in their possession shall be taken to be in charge of the dog at any time unless at that time some other person is in charge of the dog.

-Subject to the exception in paragraph 2 below, all land which is in the administrative area of the council and which is:
+Subject to the exception in paragraph 3 below, all land which is in the administrative area of the Council and which is:

 - Open to the air (which includes land that is covered but open to the air on at least one side) and;